93rd Heavy Anti-Aircraft Regiment, Royal Artillery: Postwar

-441st LAA Regiment was broken up again in 1961: the North Staffs btys reverted to the infantry role and merged with 6th Bn North Staffordshire Regiment, while Q (Wirral) Bty joined 287th Medium Rgt as R (Wirral) Bty.
+441st LAA Regiment was broken up again in 1961: the North Staffs btys reverted to the infantry role and were merged with 6th Bn North Staffordshire Regiment, while Q (Wirral) Bty joined 287th Medium Rgt as R (Wirral) Bty.
 The battery disappeared in 1967 when 287 Rgt was reduced to a single Bty in the West Lancashire Rgt RA as part of TAVR.